aloussase/gaya/README.md

 Gaya is a scripting language I made for solving [AoC](https://adventofcode.com/) problems in 2023.
 The name comes from my favourite cat.

-Since its a toy language, its focus is on elegance above anything else.
-I wanted something that makes me feel pleasure every time I use it.
+I wanted to make something that makes me feel pleasure every time I use it.
 I hope this way I can give pleasure to you too.

 #### Features

-- _Blazingly Fast (for a tree-walk interpreter)_: Gaya implements a number of optimizations, such as:
+- _Blazingly Fast_ (for a tree-walk interpreter): Gaya implements a number of optimizations that make it faster than Python in some benchmarks.
+Some of these optimizations are:

   - NaN Boxing
   - Uses an efficient hash table for the environment
   - Hash keys are precomputed in AST nodes
+  - Resolving identifiers statically

 - Elegance: The language is mostly based on expressions.
 Every expression that is not used needs to be explicitely discarded.
 This may be tedious at first,